-DIY Home Improvement Checklist (Before Selling Your House)
+DIY Home Improvement Checklist (Before You Sell Your House)

 For a faster, more profitable home sale

 This spray painted sign really lowers your expectations for the inside of the home.

 This do it yourself home improvement checklist will show you the most common problems that should be taken care of before you place your home on the real estate market.

 When you're ready to present your house to prospective buyers, be sure that it's in the best condition possible.

 Buyers will notice the problems and will keep a list of everything they see wrong and use it to negotiate the price of your house down.
 Old carpeting, stained ceilings, damaged bathroom tiles, even a running toilet WILL BE NOTICED by buyers.